-- Children will be encouraged to manage their own bathroom needs, promoting autonomy. - Educators will respect the privacy of children and teach them about personal boundaries through ongoing program and education. - Educators will teach and remind children about proper handwashing techniques. - Educators should consider the location of children's toilets and ensure children are in line of sight when walking to and returning from the bathrooms. - Where supervision, safety and staff to child ratios allow, educators will accompany children to bathroom.
-Where safety or staff to child ratios don't allow staff to accompany children, an older child will be asked to accompany children to and from the bathroom. - Children will be reminded in safety briefs that when using the bathroom to ensure appropriate behaviour standards are followed.
+- Children will be encouraged to manage their own bathroom needs, promoting autonomy. - Educators will respect the privacy of children and teach them about personal boundaries through ongoing program and education. - Educators will teach and remind children about proper handwashing techniques. - Educators should consider the location of children's toilets and ensure children are in line of sight when walking to and returning from the bathrooms. - Where the bathrooms are out of sight of the supervision area, an Educator should escort children to the toilet building and back again, remaining outside the bathroom area. - Children will be reminded in safety briefs that when using the bathroom to ensure appropriate behaviour standards are followed.
 The bathroom space should only be used for the intention of going to the toilet and washing hands.
 Time should be limited in this space and children are encouraged to let an Educator know if peers are mis-using this space. - Educators will maintain communication and be aware of the frequency and duration of bathroom visits to observe any unusual patterns. - When the toilets are not in use, Educators will inspect the space for cleanliness and hygiene.